 Puffins flap their wings up to 400 times a minute when flying, making the wings a blur.
 They can achieve flying speeds of nearly 90km an hour.

 Puffins mature sexually around 4 or 5 years old.
 The puffins’ famous brightly coloured beaks come into play during breeding season (April to August), then is shed after the season is over, revealing the duller “real” bill underneath.

 Once paired off, puffins will generally stay with the same mate for life, returning to the burrow they dug together for subsequent mating seasons.
 The burrows are dug into soft soil, or are made from pre-existing holes in rocky shorelines.
 In some cases puffins have been known to commandeer rabbit burrows.

 The male and female will rub their beaks together, a practice known as “billing.”
 Egg-laying season starts as early as April in more southern colonies, lasting into June for more northern groups.

 Puffins lay one egg.
 If that initial egg is lost early enough in the breeding season, then sometimes a couple will produce another.
 The eggs are white, and both parents take turns incubating it with their brood patch – a patch of featherless skin on their underside that allows heat to be transferred.

-The baby is finally able to leave the burrow after 7 or 8 weeks.
+The baby is finally able to leave the burrow after 34 to 60 days.

 How long do puffins live?